 4. Get over emotional overwhelm to renew trust and respect

 Trust is lost if infidelity happens or if you simply have a lying spouse.
 Trying to fix your marriage when trust is broken can be especially hard.
-The partner who has had their trust broken can feel overwhelmed by a sense of betrayal, anger, hurt.
+The partner who has had their trust broken can feel overwhelmed by a sense of betrayal, anger and hurt.

 Snigdha says, “It is crucial to get over this sense of emotional overwhelm to be able to fix a marriage that is falling apart.
-Process and get over negative emotions such as anger, hurt, pain, mistrust you may be feeling because of all that has gone wrong in your marriage.
+Process and get over negative emotions such as anger, hurt, pain and mistrust that you may be feeling because of all that has gone wrong in your marriage.
 You cannot make progress with such heavy emotional baggage.”

-Surely, it fall on the cheating spouse to convince you that they are clean.
-You also have to rebuild trust and leave the cheating behind and not brood over it.
+Yes, it falls on the cheating spouse to convince you that they are clean, but you also have to rebuild trust and leave the cheating behind and not brood over it.
 You need to work on your marriage after cheating.
-If your wife disrespects you, it can be hard to earn that respect back.
+If your wife disrespects you, it can be hard to earn back that respect.
 But without it, you cannot fix your broken marriage.